lgiacome/PyECOLUDexamples/README.md

 ## Setup PyECLOUD
-Follow instructions here: https://github.com/PyCOMPLETE/PyECLOUD/wiki/How-to-install-PyECLOUD
+Follow instructions here: https://github.com/PyCOMPLETE/PyECLOUD/wiki/How-to-install-PyECLOUD For this example only the part related to buildup simulations is reuqired.

 ## Set your pythonpath
 To run the example you should have the folder containing PyECLOUD, PyPIC and PyKLU in your PYTHONPATH.